-When applying for a job, most people prioritize their job-specific, hard skills.
+When applying for a job, most people prioritise their job-specific, hard skills.
 However, soft skills are just as important.
 Yes, it’s true – Francesca explains why.

 Wait, what are Soft Skills?